 Coffee drinks can be served by brewing either hot water or cold water with ground coffee beans.
 Some drinks also have milk, cream, flavors or sweeteners added to them.
 If you’re interested to know how to make iced coffee with french press, keep reading.

 Cold brew is also known as Cold Press or Cold Water Extract.
-The process of making cold brew involves steeping of ground coffee beans in water for prolonged period.
+The process of making cold brew involves steeping of ground coffee beans in water for a prolonged period.
 The water can be either hot or cold.
-Soaking of coffee beans in water is done for extended period of 12 hours.
+Soaking of coffee beans in water is done for an extended period of 12 hours.
 The ground coffee beans are steeped with a paper coffee filter, a sieve made from fine metal.
 This concentrate is diluted with water or milk and served with ice with some other ingredients like chocolate.
 In Kyoto style brew, coffee grounds are dripped through water at room temperature for many hours.
 This slow drip brew is also known as Dutch coffee in Eastern regions of Asia.

 The Major Difference

-- Brewing takes a lot more time for cold brew i.e. 12 hours atleast
+- Brewing takes a lot more time for cold brew i.e. 12 hours at least

 - Water used for cold brew is at room temperature instead of hot water

 - Coffee to Water ratio is much higher in the range of 7:1

 As per some research findings, cold brews taste best when made with a French Press.
 So one doesn’t need to buy a new system for a cold brew.
 The same French press can be used for making both cold and hot brew.
 Here is a quick guide to making an iced brew with your French Press.